bitrise-io/stacks/content/changelogs/osx-xcode-15.0.x.md

 ### Stack update `v2023-11-24` (released on 2023-11-27)

 - Fixed duplicate iOS simulator devices for iOS 17.0
+- Node 18 and 20 have been upgraded to the latest minor.patch versions
+- Node 21 is now preinstalled
 - Brew dependency mirror update

 ### Stack update `v2023-11-06` (released on 2023-11-09)